-In addition to the public beach lots, the City also provides approximately 151 5-hour and 7 2hour metered spaces along the first public road paralleling the sea (Ocean Avenue and Barnard Way) and on a few side streets that run perpendicular to the beach and terminate at the beach Promenade.
+In addition to the public beach lots, the City also provides approximately 151 5-hour and 7 2-hour metered spaces along the first public road paralleling the sea (Ocean Avenue and Barnard Way) and on a few side streets that run perpendicular to the beach and terminate at the beach Promenade.
 Approximately 91% (144) of the total metered spaces are located south of Pico Boulevard.
 The meter fee is \$0.50 per hour.

 One block inland, along Neilson Way, the City provides approximately 361 off-street metered parking spaces within four public lots (see Exhibit 8).
 Meter time limits are predominantly 3 hours in duration with some extending to 10 hours.
 These lots serve the Main Street visitor-serving commercial district.
-However, due to their close proximity to the beach and their hourly rate, as compared to the beach lots' flat fee, the lots are also used by beach goers and recreationalists.
+However, due to their close proximity to the beach and their hourly rate (\$0.50 per hour), as compared to the beach lots' flat fee (\$7.00 during the summer), the lots are also used by beach goers and recreationalists.

-The proposed preferential parking zone is located approximately half a block inland from the City's beach and approximately a quarter mile from the Pier.
-As stated above there are 5 public beach lots south of the Pier to the southern City limit that serve the beach area south of the Pier.
-In 1997 the City had a traffic/parking study prepared for the Pier/ beach area (Pier/Beach Circulation and Access Study, April 29, 1997).
+The proposed preferential parking zone is located adjacent to the beach area on the inland side of the first public road paralleling the sea.
+As stated above there are 5 public beach lots located between the Pier and the southern City limit that serve the entire beach area south of the Pier.
+In 1997 the City had traffic/parking studies prepared for the Pier/ beach area (Pier/Beach Circulation and Access Study, April 29, 1997).
 The parking study that was prepared for the beach lots included a parking count for Sunday of Labor Day weekend (1996).
-Sundays are typically Santa Monica's most heavily used day and Labor Day weekend is the most heavily used weekend for the year.
+Sundays are typically Santa

+Monica's most heavily used day and Labor Day weekend is the most heavily used weekend for the year.
 The survey found that:

 Nearly all lots were over 90 percent occupied (considered to be effectively fully occupied) at 2:30 PM on Sunday, except for 2030 Barnard way, which still was not fully occupied (only 68 percent utilized by 2:30 PM).
 By 4:00 PM the pier lot and 1550 PCH were still fully occupied, while the 2030 Barnard Way lot occupancy remained at 67 percent (also note that at 1:00 PM when the 1550 PCH lot is 83 percent occupied, the Barnard Way lot is 47 percent occupied).
-This clearly indicates that the lots closest to the Pier become occupied first, with the south beach lots becoming more fully occupied only following the . northern lots closer to the Pier.
+This clearly indicates that the lots closest to the Pier become occupied first, with the south beach lots becoming more fully occupied only following the northern lots closer to the Pier.

 The City also provided weekend parking counts by the lot operator from 1996 to 1998.
 The parking counts were based on total cars parked during the entire operating day and not broken down to hourly counts.
 For the area south of the Pier, where the preferential parking zone is located, the figures show that the parking lots between the Pier and Pico Boulevard are heavily impacted during the summer weekends.
 The demand varies from a low of 17% to a high of 100% during the summer weekends (parking lots are effectively at capacity once they reach 90%).

-The two main lots south of Pico Boulevard (2030 Barnard Way and 2600 Barnard Way lots) do not reach capacity and are generally underutilized.
+The two main lots south of Pico Boulevard (2030 Barnard Way and 2600 Barnard Way lots), do not reach capacity and are generally underutilized.
 The total daily utilization for these two lots for the summer weekend is approximately 39-67%.